vaersaagod/muxmate/README.md

 ];
 ```

-Then, you're free to load the web component yourself, however you like, in whatever lazy fashion you fancy.
+At that point, you're free to load the web component yourself, in whatever lazy fashion you fancy.
 For example:

 ```js
 const video = document.getElementById('video');